AMSP-04/NETN-DIM/NETN-DIM.md

 The NATO Education and Training Network Disaster Module (NETN-DIM) provides a standard interface for representing hazards, e.g. flooding and wildfire, in federated distributed simulation environments.

-Hazards such as wildfire, flooding, earthquakes and landslides cause different effects in a synthetic environment and to the simulated entities.
-Furthermore, hazard observation reporting and activities to mitigate the effect of hazards are important aspects of simulations where hazards are part of the scenario.
+Hazards such as wildfires, flooding, earthquakes, and landslides have different effects in a synthetic environment and on the simulated entities.
+Furthermore, hazard observation reporting and activities to mitigate the effects of hazards are important aspects of simulations where hazards are part of the scenario.

-In a federated distributed simulation, the NATO Education and Training Network Disaster Module (NETN-DIM) specifies how to model hazards and control activities to mitigate their effects.
-The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and supports interoperability in a federated simulation (federation) based on HLA.

 ## Overview

-The NETN-DIM introduces the `DIM_HazardRegion` object class for representing areas of different types of disasters.
+The NETN-DIM introduces the `DIM_HazardRegion` object class to represent areas affected by different types of disasters

 ```mermaid
 classDiagram